kpetremann/salt-exporter/README.md

 # Salt Exporter

-This project is ready to use, but is still being battle tested.
+This project is ready to use, but is still being battle tested and metrics are subject to evolve.

 ## Quickstart